Netherlands

 Extension of the reduced tax on unleaded petrol, diesel and liquefied petroleum gas (LPG)

 As of 1 April 2022, the government reduced the tax on unleaded petrol, diesel, and LPG in order to mitigate the increase in energy prices.
-The tax reduction is to be extended until 30 June 2023.
-The rate will slowly increase again during the second half of 2023.
+The envisaged termination of the tax reduction is postponed until the end of 2024.

 Reduced energy tax rate for charging stations up to and including 2024